wp-plugins/postman-smtp/readme.txt

 == Upgrade Notice ==

 = 1.3.2 =
-Fixed fatal error when upgrading from a pre-1.0 version of Postgres to 1.0+ during database upgrade
+Fixed fatal error when upgrading from a pre v1.0 version of Postgres to v1.0+ during database upgrade

 = 1.3.1 =
 Fixed the error PHP Fatal error: Class 'Google_IO_Stream' not found